charliexchen/Ant-IRL/README.md

 With the above setup, we can implement a state-action-reward loop, which forms the basis of an RL environment.
 The robot would walk forth, collect data, train on that data and repeat the process using the RL algorithm of choice.

-* State consists of sensor inputs, absolute position, orientation, servo positions, creating a 22-dimensional vector
+* State consists of sensor inputs, absolute position, orientation, servo positions, creating a 22-dimensional vector (simplified version removes sensor data)
-* Actions are 8 dimensions, consisting of either new servo positions or deltas between the current position to the next
+* Actions are 8 dimensions, consisting of either new servo positions or deltas between the current position to the next.
-* Reward is based on position, with +2 if it reaches the end of the field, -1 if it goes too far off the side and up to 1 for moving from left to right.
+* Reward is based on position, with +2 if it reaches the end of the field, -1 if it goes too far off the side and up to 1 for moving from left to right. (velocity dotted with the normalised orientation vector in the simplified version)

 In order to reset the environment, a simple fixed walk cycle loop is implemented.
 This allows the robot to walk itself back to the starting position.
 We can also collect data on this fixed walk cycle in order to pretrain policies/value functions.